fiona-teo/Data-Analytics-Portfolio/README.md

 - [Weather API](https://github.com/fiona-teo/Weather-Data-Analysis-and-Storage-System): Program that retrieves and processes weather information for Austin, TX, from the past five years using the OpenMeteo API

 #### **SQL Projects**
+- [2022 Flu Vaccine](https://github.com/fiona-teo/VaccineSQL): Used SQL to query a healthcare system database to create a dataset of active patients who have recieved the flu vaccine in 2022
+- [Library Database Management System](https://github.com/fiona-teo/Library-Management-System-SQL): A project using SQL to query insights from a library database
 - [Student Absence Tracker](https://github.com/fiona-teo/StudentAbsenceTrackerSQL): A project keeping track of student absences over the semester
-- [Library Database Management System](https://github.com/fiona-teo/Library-Management-System-SQL): A project using SQL to query insights from a library database

 #### **Tableau Projects**
+- [Flu Vaccine Dashboard](https://github.com/fiona-teo/Flu-Vaccine-Dashboard): Visualization of 2022 flu vaccination stats
 - [Emergency Room Dashboard](https://github.com/fiona-teo/Emergency-Room-Dashboard/tree/main): Visualization of hospital emergency room data